IMPORTANT NOTICE – Please Read

 The Open Storage Area (OU 1) was historically used for storage and recoupment activities.
 An interim ROD was signed in 1992; a revised Human Health Baseline Risk Assessment (HHBRA) and Explanation of Significant Differences (ESD) was issued in 2007.
-The remedy consists of Land Use Controls (LUCs) and annual inspections.
+The remedy consists of LUCs and annual inspections.

 Area 50 Landfill (OU 2) was formerly used to dispose of chemicals and construction debris.
 The ROD was signed in 2008 and the remedy consisted of a soil cover and LUCs.
-The RACR was finalized in June 2010.
+The Remedial Action Completion Report was finalized in June 2010.

 The Acid Neutralization Pit area (OU 5) consists of two former concrete settling tanks, used for the neutralization of acidic wastewater from metal cleaning and painting operations.
 The ROD was signed in 1992 and identified the use of a soil vapor extraction (SVE) system to reduce remaining VOC concentrations to below the soil remediation objective.
 However, upon further investigation using a pilot study, a full-scale SVE system was decided to be unnecessary and an ESD was signed in 1995.
 The ESD recommended no further action be required.
 The pits have been covered with concrete and LUCs are in place to limit future land use.

-The groundwater underneath OU 5 is being addressed as OU 8, which is a chlorinated VOC plume.
+OU 8 is the groundwater beneath OU 5 and contains chlorinated VOCs.
 The ROD was signed in 2007 and the remedy consists of monitored natural attenuation (MNA), with an in-situ bioremediation contingency.
 An ESD to document a shift to the contingency remedy was finalized in September 2011.
-Biannual (March and September) groundwater monitoring in accordance with the ROD and remedial design are ongoing.
+Emulsified vegetable oil was injected in summer 2013.